WWitman/zettajs-tutorials/3-scout/README.md

 You can click the buttons to interact with the devices (turn them on and off).
 And in the Zetta server terminal, you'll also see output indicating the state changes.

->Behind the scenes, this browser client is interacting directly with the Zetta REST APIs that we saw in the last tutorial.
+>Note: Behind the scenes, this browser client is interacting directly with the Zetta REST APIs that you saw in the last tutorial.

 ## Summary

-In this topic, we write our first Scout class.
-The scout waits for devices to come online and "discovers" them.
+In this topic, you wrote your first Scout class.
+The scout looks for devices to come online and "discovers" them.
 Zetta generates REST APIs for the discovered devices.
-Clients can consume the APIs, much like the Zetta browser does, allowing end users to interact with the devices through web apps, mobile devices, other connected machines, and so on.
+Clients can consume the APIs, much like the Zetta browser does, allowing end users to interact with the devices through web applications, mobile devices, other internet connected machines.